 Graduate Co-op Office

 The Graduate Cooperative Education Office is responsible for providing both masters and doctoral students with the opportunity to include specialized work experiences in their graduate studies.
-This department is housed in The Center for Career Discovery and Development located on the main floor of the Bill Moore Student Success Center.
+This department is housed in the Georgia Tech Career Center located on the main floor of the Bill Moore Student Success Center.

 Library and Information Center